Skip to main content

 MD

-Thirty credit hours must be in the physician’s area or areas of specialty.
-Three hours of drug diversion training and best practices for prescribing controlled substances is also required.
-Check the West Virginia State Medical Board website for more information.
+Thirty credit hours must be in the physician’s area(s) of specialty.
+Three hours of board-approved drug diversion training and best practices for prescribing controlled substances are also required.
+Check the West Virginia Board of Medicine website for more information.

 DO